niki4810/cypress-101/docs/README.md

     // mocks all get requests made to `api/ads` endpoint
     // and returns the mock ads.json data.
 We name this mock request
-    // with a adsCall alias.
+    // with as alias called adsCall.
     cy.route("GET", "/api/ads", "fixture:default/ads").as("adsCall");;

     cy.viewport(1024, 1000);